slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On lovers

 <!--
+> *"If you love a flower don't pick it up.
+Because if you pick it up it dies and it ceases to be what you love.
+So if you love a flower, let it be.
+Love is not about possession.
+Love is about appreciation."
+-- Osho*

+- Thank you for not loving me.
+It forced me to love myself.
-- psycologically the worst feelling is sitting next to a person who means the world you knowing that you men nothing to them.
+- Psycologically the worst feelling is sitting next to a person who means the world you knowing that you men nothing to them.
 - I always have this fear that one day you are going to discover that i’m not as great as you once thoght I was.
 -->